tejanandb/Prediction-of-Pollutants-in-Vehicles/README.md

 #Requirments of the project
 Dataset is retrieved from kaggle https://www.kaggle.com/datasets/rinichristy/2022-fuel-consumption-ratings Python Programming language have used in this project.
-Google colab have been used
+Google colab have been used.